Istituto tecnico economico

-Istituto tecnico economico (literally technical economic institute) is a type of secondary school in Italy which is designed to give students the skills to progress to any higher educational institution.
+Istituto tecnico economico (literally "technical economic institute") is a type of secondary school in Italy specialized in business and economy.
+It gives students the skills to progress to any higher educational institution.

-Students can attend an istituto tecnico economico after successfully completing middle school (scuola media).
+Students can attend an istituto tecnico economico after successfully completing scuola media (middle school).

 The curriculum is devised by the Ministry of Education and emphasises the link between the economy, administration, management and the law.

 The course is divided into two specialised paths: